cccontro/contro/docs/background.md

 icon: octicons/book-16
 ---

-> In large measure dialectic is to our *factual* knowledge what logic is to our *formal* knowledge: a mechanism of rational validation. ==Nicholas Rescher, *Dialectics.
-A Controversy-Oriented Approach to the Theory of Knowledge*, p. xiii==
+> In large measure dialectic is to our *factual* knowledge what logic is to our *formal* knowledge: a mechanism of rational validation.

+Nicholas Rescher, <cite>Dialectics.
+A Controversy-Oriented Approach to the Theory of Knowledge</cite>, p. xiii

 Argumentation theory studies how conclusions can be justified through structured reasoning, particularly in the presence of conflicting views.
 To achieve this, it must account for: